a9lim/SimOfEmbryoCluster/README.md

 # SimOfEmbryoCluster
-Python version simulation code of starfish embryo cluster (ref. [doi.org/10.1038/s41586-022-04889-6](https://doi.org/10.1038/s41586-022-04889-6))
+Python rewrite of starfish embryo cluster simulation (ref. [doi.org/10.1038/s41586-022-04889-6](https://doi.org/10.1038/s41586-022-04889-6))

 # How to use
-1. Install requirements
+1. Install the requirements with `pip install -r requirements.txt`
-2. Run *CalibratedDiskModel.py* and you will get a folder Data/**simID** containing ode solution and parameters
+2. Run *Sim.py* and you will get a folder **dataDir**/**simID** containing raw data and parameters, as well as an animation.
-3. Run *OmegaCalculate.py* at the same path and you will get the animation and rotating rates of all embryos at all times